Ernie Fletcher: 2007 gubernatorial election

 In the midst of the primary campaign, the 2007 General Assembly convened.
 Among the accomplishments of the session were raising the state's minimum wage to $7.25 per hour, increasing the speed limit on major state highways to 70 mph, and implementing new safety requirements for social workers and coal miners.
 Additional legislation stalled after negotiations over how to make the state's retirement system solvent reached an impasse.
 Fletcher indicated that he would consider calling the Assembly into special session later in the year.
 In July, Fletcher called the session and included 67 items on its agenda.
 Democrats in the state House of Representatives maintained that none of the items were urgent enough to warrant a special session.
 They claimed the call was an attempt by Fletcher to boost his sagging poll numbers against Beshear, and the House adjourned after only 90 minutes without acting on any of Fletcher's agenda.
 Fletcher denied the claims and insisted that a tax incentive program was needed immediately to keep the state in the running for a proposed coal gasification plant to be built by Peabody Energy.
 After negotiating with legislators, Fletcher called another session for August; the session included only the tax incentive program, which the Assembly passed.

 In the general election campaign, Fletcher attempted to make the expansion of casino gambling, rather than the merit system investigation, the central issue.
 Beshear favored holding a referendum on a constitutional amendment to allow expanded casino gambling in the state, while Fletcher maintained that expanded gambling would bring an increase in crime and societal ills.
-The gambling issue failed to gain as much traction as the hiring scandal, however, and Beshear defeated Fletcher by a vote of 619,686 (59%) to 435,895 (41%).
+The gambling issue failed to gain as much traction as the hiring scandal, however, and Beshear defeated Fletcher by 183,779 votes.